 Every year on April 22 the world comes together to appreciate this big blue sphere we call home.
 Earth Day is an annual event that gives everyone a chance to reflect on our own actions and creates an opportunity to start making a change.
 No matter how small.
-Here at Ganttic we want to make our own small contribution to our favorite planet by sharing some ways to go green at the office.
+Here at Ganttic we want to make our own small contribution to our favorite planet by sharing some ideas on how to go green at the office.
 Here, you’ll find a few suggestions offered up by us and some of our clients and crowdsourced from readers and professionals in PM, on how you can cultivate a more eco-friendly office environment.
 As well a few tips on making it happen with little effort.

 Earth Day began in 1970, as a way to honor our home planet and learn about some of the most pressing issues.
 With each year, the event has gotten bigger – and it’s spread from the US to all across the globe.
 In 2020, for the 50th anniversary, the largest online mobilization in history was held, with more than 100 million people participating in the event.
 This year on Apr 22, 2022, the theme will be “Invest in Our Planet,” with programs focused on sustainable fashion, cleanup efforts, food, and more.